gravelBridge/AutoGPT-Discord/README.md

 ## ⚙️ Installation

-Follow these steps to configure the AutoGPT Bing AI Plugin:
+Follow these steps to configure the AutoGPT Discord Plugin:

 ### 1. Clone this Repository
 cd into a folder that you can find easily.
 For example: `cd desktop`.